 \section{Abstract}

-State-of-the-art encoder-decoder models (e.g.~for machine translation (MT) or speech recognition (ASR)) are constructed and trained end-to-end as an atomic unit.
-No component of the model can be (re-)used without the others.
-We describe LegoNN, a procedure for building encoder-decoder architectures with decoder modules that can be reused across various MT and ASR tasks, without the need for any fine-tuning.
-To achieve reusability, the interface between each encoder and decoder modules is grounded to a sequence of marginal distributions over a discrete vocabulary pre-defined by the model designer.
+State-of-the-art encoder-decoder models (e.g.~for machine translation (MT) or automatic speech recognition (ASR)) are constructed and trained end-to-end as an atomic unit.
+No component of the model can be (re-)used without the others, making it impossible to share parts, e.g.~a high resourced decoder, across tasks.
+We describe LegoNN, a procedure for building encoder-decoder architectures in a way so that its parts can be applied to other tasks without the need for any fine-tuning.
+To achieve this reusability, the interface between encoder and decoder modules is grounded to a sequence of marginal distributions over a pre-defined discrete vocabulary.
 We present two approaches for ingesting these marginals; one is differentiable, allowing the flow of gradients across the entire network, and the other is gradient-isolating.
-To enable portability of decoder modules between MT tasks for different source languages and across other tasks like ASR, we introduce a modality agnostic encoder which consists of a length control mechanism to dynamically adapt encoders' output lengths in order to match the expected input length range of pre-trained decoders.
-We present several experiments to demonstrate the effectiveness of LegoNN models: a trained language generation LegoNN decoder module from German-English (De-En) MT task can be reused with no fine-tuning for the Europarl English ASR and the Romanian-English (Ro-En) MT tasks to match or beat respective baseline models.
-When fine-tuned towards the target task for few thousand updates, our LegoNN models improved the Ro-En MT task by 1.5 BLEU points, and achieved 12.5\% relative WER reduction for the Europarl ASR task.
-Furthermore, to show its extensibility, we compose a LegoNN ASR model from three modules -- each has been learned within different end-to-end trained models on three different datasets -- boosting the WER reduction to 19.5\%.
+To enable the portability of decoder modules between MT tasks for different source languages and across other tasks like ASR, we introduce a modality agnostic encoder which consists of a length control mechanism to dynamically adapt encoders' output lengths in order to match the expected input length range of pre-trained decoders.
+We present several experiments to demonstrate the effectiveness of LegoNN models: a trained language generation LegoNN decoder module from German-English (De-En) MT task can be reused without any fine-tuning for the Europarl English ASR and the Romanian-English (Ro-En) MT tasks, matching or beating the performance of baseline.
+After fine-tuning, LegoNN models improve the Ro-En MT task by 1.5 BLEU points and achieve 12.5\% relative WER reduction on the Europarl ASR task.
+To show how the approach generalizes, we compose a LegoNN ASR model from three modules -- each has been learned within different end-to-end trained models on three different datasets -- achieving an overall WER reduction of 19.5\%.